 Even though you probably feel like there aren’t enough hours in the day as an entrepreneur to write a book, much less carve out time to chase down publishing deals, the good news is that you don’t have to do that to produce an impactful work — and turn it into a major business asset.

 Why you should write a book

-Here are five reasons every entrepreneur should give writing a book a shot.
+Here are five reasons every entrepreneur should write a book:

 1. It forces you to refine your business ideas in a compelling package

 No matter how you end up publishing your book, getting your words out there will yield you dividends (more about that in a bit).
-But you don’t need to wait for your book launch to start reaping the benefits.
+But you don’t need to wait for your book launch to start to reap the benefits.